Emily Benn: Early and family life

-Born at Croydon, Surrey, where the 1989 Labour Party Conference was being held, as the daughter of a viscount, she is entitled to be styled as The Honourable.
-Benn is a quarter-Indian on her mother's side Benn claims that her first political experience was campaigning for her grandfather in his Chesterfield constituency during the 1992 general election aged two and she joined the Labour Party at the age of 14.
+Emily Sophia Wedgwood Benn was born 4 October 1989 in Croydon, London, where the 1989 Labour Party Conference was being held, as the daughter of a viscount, she is entitled to be styled as The Honourable.
+Benn is a quarter-Indian on her mother's side.
+She claims that her first political experience was campaigning for her grandfather in his Chesterfield constituency during the 1992 general election aged two and she joined the Labour Party at the age of 14.

-Four generations of her family have served as British Members of Parliament (MP) – uncle Hilary Benn, grandfather Tony Benn, great-grandfather William Wedgwood Benn and great-great-grandfathers, Sir John Benn and Daniel Holmes.
+Four generations of her family have served as British Members of Parliament (MP) – her uncle Hilary Benn, her grandfather Tony Benn, her great-grandfather William Wedgwood Benn and her great-great-grandfathers, Sir John Benn and Daniel Holmes.

 Education

 Benn attended Wallington High School for Girls where she achieved 11 A* grades in her GCSEs.
-She then studied Music, History and Latin for A-levels at St Olave's Grammar School, Orpington, before going up to read History and Politics at New College, Oxford.
+She then studied Music, History and Latin for A-levels at St Olave's Grammar School, Orpington, before reading History and Politics at New College, Oxford.

 Professional career

 After university, Benn joined the graduate training programme at UBS Investment Bank, then the multi-asset sales team at the bank in London.
-In 2016 she started working for UBS in New York.
+In 2016 she started working for UBS in New York City.

 In 2018 Benn was a graduate research assistant at the John F. Kennedy School of Government at Harvard University, helping to write a book on ageing demographics with Camilla Cavendish.
 She later worked as Chief of Staff for Jonathan Powell before becoming Chief of Staff of Tortoise Media.